andreamattei97/Beryl/README.md

 * Numerical integration module
 * Root-finding methods module

-Unfortunately there are currently no documentation, it will be provided as soon as possible.
+Unfortunately there is currently no documentation, it will be provided as soon as possible.

 Currently working on:
 * ODE solvers (Euler method, Runge-kutta methods, Adams–Bashforth methods)